lordnik22/org-shoplist/README.md

 With `C-u M-x org-shoplist ENT` you can pass an other formatter-function, also see [Format](#Format).
 ### Customization ###
-#### Search type ####
+#### Recipe Detection ####

-`org-shoplist-search-type` defines how recipes are detected.
+The custom variable `org-shoplist-search-type` defines how recipes are detected.
+Default is `'(keyword "TOBUY")` because of legacy.
+Personally I use `('tag "recipe")`.

 There exist three strategies:
-- keyword: Detect org-headers for buying which are marked with specified keyword.
+- `'keyword`: Detect org-headers for buying which are marked with specified keyword.
-- tag: Detect org-headers for buying which have the specified tag plus are marked with one not-done-keyword.
+- `'tag`: Detect org-headers for buying which have the specified tag plus are marked with one not-done-keyword.
-- keyword+tag: Detect org-headers for buying which are marked with specified keyword plus have the specified tag.
+- `'keyword+tag`: Detect org-headers for buying which are marked with specified keyword plus have the specified tag.

 #### Explicitness ####